Español English

 They are perennial herbaceous plants that are usually grown as annuals and that reach 60 cm (1.96 feet) in height.
 The leaves are glossy dark green and contrast with the showy red flowers; There are white, pink and purple varieties.
 They can bloom from late spring to early fall.

-They are used in flower beds, to create patches of color on lawns, in raised planters, and in pots for terraces, balconies and patios.
+Scarlet sage is used in flower beds, to create patches of color on lawns, in raised planters, and in pots for terraces, balconies and patios.

-They prefer acidic soils that contain organic matter and coarse sand for good drainage.
+Tropical sage prefers acidic soils that contain organic matter and coarse sand for good drainage.

 Water regularly in spring, summer and autumn so that the substrate does not dry out completely but never flood; water sparingly in winter.
 Excess moisture is very harmful to these plants.